 The delicious libation, with roots in Europe, was insanely popular in the United States (more so than water!) but cider consumption experienced a decline after Prohibition.
 During the 1920s, the apples planted were great for eating raw or in pie, which, any cider aficionado knows are not good for cider (why? keep reading to find out!).
 But cider is making a comeback with more cider makers and cider houses popping up across North America.

 How Cider is Made

 Once fermentation is finished, now is the fun part, and no I’m not talking about the drinking.
-At this point, cider is like a wine, can remain as a single varietal cider (or as I would call it a one trick pony with a great trick) or can be blended to create a particular taste.
-Hobbyists who got a cider making kit for Christmas find it easier to blend before fermentation, while bigger cider operations like the creative control during and after fermentation.
-Blending can occur at multiple phases of the cider-making process (before, during, after fermentation), and this decision depends on whether your apples harvest at different times.
+At this point, cider is like a wine and can remain as a single varietal (or as I would call it a one trick pony with a great trick) or can be blended to create a particular taste.
+Hobbyists who got a cider making kit for Christmas find it easier to blend before fermentation, while bigger operations like the creative control during and after fermentation.
+Blending can occur at multiple phases (before, during, after fermentation), and this decision depends on whether your apples harvest at different times.

 There’s Something for Everyone

 This historic drink is incredibly versatile for any drinker.
 The craft boom has expanded the possibility and variety of cider styles, particularly in the U.S. where the beverage’s was on the D-list as being overly sweet for way too long.
 From dry to sweet to tannins to bubbles, there is something for everyone if you know what to look for.
 Here’s a starter guide that can help you find the perfect cider for you and you can also check out our article on the regional differences.